thorpej/nabu-figforth/nabu-comms.md

 The length returned in the DATA-BUFFER response reflects the amount of data actuallty read from the underlying storage object.
-If the offset is beyond the object's end-of-file, then the returned length shall be 0.
+If the offset is beyond the object's end-of-file, then the returned length MUST be 0.
-If the read operation would cross the object's end-of-file, then the length shall be the number of bytes read before the end-of-file was encountered.
+If the read operation would cross the object's end-of-file, then the length MUST be the number of bytes read before the end-of-file was encountered.

 ### STORAGE-PUT

 Update data stored in the network adapter.
 If possible, the underlying storage (file/URL) should be updated as well.

+N.B.
+The maximum payload length that can be sent to the server is the maximum message length (32767) _minus_ the size of the STORAGE-PUT request message (8) (32767 - 8 -> 32759 bytes).
+Servers SHOULD return an error for STORAGE-PUT requests whose length field exceeds this value.

 | Name   | Type | Notes                            |
 |--------|------|----------------------------------|